 The vision for Plinth Gallery is not only to showcase fine contemporary ceramics.
 The gallery also provides a location for education in the ceramic arts with extensive outreach to both public and private high schools and community colleges.
 Through workshops with visiting ceramic artists, visits to the gallery by art classes, Plinth Gallery has been a gathering place that provides an educational forum for the introduction of clay arts to our community.

 The Gallery is an intimate and ever-changing exhibition space for contemporary ceramics.
 Whether sculptural or functional, Jonathan and Dorothy provide exhibition opportunities for both emerging ceramic talent as well as established career clay artists.
 The many styles of clay expression demonstrate a broad diversity of interpretation.
 We schedule one-person exhibitions and represent many ceramic artists both national and international.
-Plinth Gallery offers a unique venue for those interested in fine, contemporary, and collectible ceramics.
+Plinth Gallery offers a unique venue for those interested in fine, contemporary, and collectible ceramics and is a very well curated collection.

 In architecture, a plinth is the base or platform upon which a column, pedestal, statue, monument or structure rests.
 Gottfried Semper's The Four Elements of Architecture (1851) posited that the plinth, the hearth, the roof, and the wall make up all of architectural theory.
 According to Semper, the plinth exists to negotiate between a structure and the ground.
 Semper's theory has been very influential in the subsequent development of architecture.ORIGIN late 16th cent.: from Latin plinthus, from Greek plinthos ‘tile, brick, squared stone.’
 The Latin form was in early use in English.